shivakasireddy/UMBC-DATA606-SPRING2024-THURSDAY/DOCS/report.md

 ## Conclusion:
 J.P.
 Morgan (JPM) is preferred for better risk-adjusted returns as per the Sharpe Ratio, but Microsoft might appeal to those seeking alignment with broader market movements.
-# Application of the Trained Models
+# 6.Application of the Trained Models
 # Streamlit:

 - Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.